 We do understand the pressures put on ER doctors and staff in this present crisis.
 We also recognize that ER personnel does not always have the necessary time or training to deal with patients suffering from addiction and pain management issues.
 Subsequently, there is a common and harmful disconnect in fully comprehending the fragility of these compromised patients.

 Desperate times call for extreme measures.
 We cannot continue to provide medical treatment, that is inadequate to patient’s needs.
 The lack of individualized care puts people in a revolving door of failed attempts to get better, leading to hopelessness and more intense drug use.

 We should use emergency events as a means to provide people with a newfound path to health and hope.
 Once patients are physically stable, instead of discharging them back to a desperate situation, a dedicated hospital unit should be available.
 One that can help individually asses their emotional and physiological needs.
 It will serve as a safe environment where people will feel listened to, understood and treatment options will be readily available.
 It should be a place where patients get to stay until their opioid withdrawal is complete, and naltrexone therapy has begun.

 Continuing care and support should extend beyond the naltrexone therapy phase.
-Ongoing counseling, medical support and other types of therapeutic resources are important part of a long-term healing process.
-Providing people with tools to explore underline issues, effective methods of communication and coping skills are essential for maintaining a healthy life.
+Ongoing counseling, medical support, and other types of therapeutic resources are important parts of a long-term healing process.
+Providing people with tools to explore underline issues, effective methods of communication, and coping skills are essential for maintaining a healthy life.

 We have the knowledge and resources to save lives; let’s use it.